isathar/Blender_UE4_VectorFieldEditor/README.md

 ## Changelog:

 ***1.2.1***:
-- probably fixed noneType error mesages *(Thank you to kkaja123 for reporting and looking into fixing it!)*
+- probably fixed noneType error messages *(Thank you to kkaja123 for reporting and looking into fixing it!)*
 - moved the menu to the panels at the right side of the workspace

 ***1.2.0***: